Emiko47/GroupsRandomizer/README.md

 # GroupsRandomizer

-*Groups Randomizer* its a program that creates groups randomly by adding students and topic.
+*Groups Randomizer* its a program that creates groups randomly by adding students and topics.

 Requirements to run the program: